bytecodealliance/wasmtime/docs/examples-profiling-perf.md

 If the jitdump profile doesn't give you enough information by default, you can also enable dwarf debug information to be generated for JIT code which should give the `perf` profiler more information about what's being profiled.
-This can include information like more desriptive function names, filenames, and line numbers.
+This can include information like more descriptive function names, filenames, and line numbers.

 Enabling dwarf debug information for JIT code depends on how you're using